 “Borromeo” tea and coffee set - inv.
 1034

-On all the pieces of the set are repeated the mark, the italic A, standing for King Augustus III of Poland (1696 -1763), and the arms of the Borromeo family.
-The latter, set in the decoration, have the form of a shield, with “Humilitas” inscribed on it, and a unicorn and a snake on the left, a dromedary on the right.
+On all the pieces of the set we find some certain marks: the letter A, in italics, standing for King Augustus III of Poland (1696 -1763), and the coat of arms of the Borromeo family.
+The latter, set in the decoration, has the form of a shield, with the word “Humilitas” inscribed on it, a unicorn and a snake on the left, a dromedary on the right.
 Below it hangs a star-shaped emblem, identified as the Polish Order of the White Eagle.
 A document shows that on November 19, 1736, King Augustus III of Poland signed the investiture of Federico VI Borromeo (1703-1779) in this order.
 It is possible that Federico either commissioned the service or received it as a gift from the king.
-This work is very valuable for the refined decoration with its “port scenes” and its excellent state of preservation, which is due largely to its case: a fine wooden box lined with green velvet with tapes and silver hinges and locks.
+This work is very valuable for the refined decoration with its “harbour scenes” and its excellent state of preservation, which is due largely to its case: a fine wooden box lined with green velvet with tapes, silver hinges and locks.